devanshsingh15/Global-Warming-Prediction-and-Analyis/README.md

 (1) establish models that can predict earth surface temperature based on various time series modeling;

-(2) improve the forecasts by various models and by multivariate times series technics (exogenous features, cointegration, Granger causality analysis, VECM, additional regressors, etc);
+(2) improve the forecasts by various models and by multivariate times series technics.

 (3) analyze the relationship (cointegration) between temperature and co2 emission;